 If ODAR affirms the fee agreement determination, the PC will follow standard procedures for processing an approved fee agreement.

 B. ODAR Actions

-After a PC or FO authorizer refers a case to ODAR because he/she believes the ALJ or AAJ incorrectly approved a fee agreement, the following individuals have authority to review the issue:
+If a PC or FO authorizer refers a case to ODAR because he or she believes the ALJ or AAJ incorrectly approved a fee agreement, the following individuals have authority to review the issue:

-Within 30 days, the RCALJ or Deputy Chair will review the disputed action to determine if the agreement meets the provisions in § 206(a)(2)(A) of the Social Security Act (refer to I-1-2-12 (A.)), or is excepted from the process for one of the reasons listed in I-1-2-12 (B.).
+Within 30 days, the RCALJ or Deputy Chair will review the disputed action to determine whether the agreement meets the provisions in section 206(a)(2)(A) of the Social Security Act (and is not excepted from the fee agreement process).
+These procedures are set forth in HALLEX I-1-2-12.

-Issue an order to the claimant disapproving the fee agreement and advising that if the representative intends to charge and collect a fee, he or she must file a fee petition.
+Issue an order to the claimant disapproving the fee agreement, advising that if the representative intends to charge and collect a fee, he or she must file a fee petition;

-Send a copy of the order disapproving the fee agreement to the representative with a cover letter.
+Send a copy of the order disapproving the fee agreement to the representative with a cover letter; and

-Send a copy of the corrective action to the respective PC or FO and the ALJ or AAJ who signed the prior order.
-If the PC has jurisdiction, use the cover sheet at I-1-2-114 (B.) to fax the action to the PC.
+Send a copy of the corrective action to the respective PC or FO and the ALJ or AAJ who signed the prior order (see HALLEX I-1-2-114 for sample fax cover sheets).

-If the RCALJ or Deputy Chair affirms the fee agreement approval, he/she will advise the PC or FO by memorandum to process the representative's fee under the fee agreement process.
-Refer to I-1-2-113 for sample language for that memorandum.
+If the RCALJ or Deputy Chair affirms the fee agreement approval, he or she will advise the PC or FO by memorandum to process the representative's fee under the fee agreement process.
+Refer to HALLEX I-1-2-113 for sample language for the memorandum.